-- 2015 HMP Distribution and Comment Survey: At the beginning of the update process, the 2015 HMP was distributed to the Planning Team to review.
-In addition, members of the Planning Team were given a survey to collect comments on the 2015 Lycoming County HMP to help inform the 2020 HMP update.
+- 2015 HMP Re-Distribution and Comment Survey: To announce the beginning of the update process, and solicit any additional comments from the 2015 HMP, the HMPSC shared a flyer, the 2015 HMP, and a survey link for collecting comments.
+The intent was to use any guidance shared to inform the overall 2020 planning process and HMP update.
 The 2015 HMP and survey form were also posted on the project website and publicly available. - Capability Assessment Survey: Collects information on local planning, regulatory, administrative, technical, fiscal, political, and resiliency capabilities that can be included in the plan's Capability Assessment section. - Evaluation of Hazards and Risk Form: Collects information from the HMPT regarding whether there have been changes to the frequency of occurrence, magnitude of impact, or geographic extent of hazards identified in the 2015 plan.
 In addition, the form asks members of the HMPT to select any additional hazards they believe should be considered for inclusion in the 2020 plan.